PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 ```
 $ 0x server.js
-file:///path/to/profile-86501/flamegraph.html
+file://path/to/profile-86501/flamegraph.html
 ```

 The `0x` tool has created a folder named `profile-XXXX`, where `XXXX` is the PID of the server process.

-If we open the `flamegraph.html` file with Google Chrome where we'll be presented with some controls, and a flamegraph resembling the following:
+If we open the `flamegraph.html` file with Google Chrome we'll be presented with some controls, and a flamegraph resembling the following:

 ![](./images/flamegraph2.png)
 *A flamegraph representing our `/hello` route under load*